camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md

 Out-of-the-box (OOTB) Connectors accelerate solution implementation by providing pre-built, ready-to-use connectors to popular external systems.

+Each Connector has a dedicated page with relevant configuration.

-All Connectors are available for Camunda Platform 8 SaaS and [Self Managed](../../../self-managed/connectors-deployment/install-and-start.md).
+All Connectors are available for Camunda Platform 8 SaaS and [Self-Managed](../../../self-managed/connectors-deployment/install-and-start.md).

+Beginners to Connectors may want to get familiar with Connectors using a [guide](/guides/configuring-out-of-the-box-connectors/).

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";